SuchanaRegmi/Pixel-Hero/README.md

 The game's battle system is based on the battle mechanics featured in the Pokémon video game series and in the video game, Persona 4.

 ### Note:
 The original version of this project would play songs from the Persona 4 Golden (Steam) Digital Deluxe Soundtrack that I owned, however this has been removed due to copyright.
 As a result, the code for playing music has been commented out.

 # How to Run

-### Note:
-Make sure that you have Java installed in your system.
+### Important: Make sure that you have Java installed in your system.

 <br>Download Pixel Hero.zip from the latest release and extract the zipped file.
 Then, run the jar file to play the game.